Choosing Flower Colors for Your Landscape Design

 Mulching

-Another factor to consider is the color of your mulch .
+Another factor to consider is the color of your mulch.
 Mulch comes in a few different colors, and you want to choose one that complements both your home and the flowers you choose.
 Two of the most popular mulches we use are milk chocolate and dark chocolate.
 Milk chocolate mulch is perhaps the most versatile, matching houses with more neutral colors and those in the middle of the color spectrum and blending in well with just about any plants.
 Dark chocolate mulch works well with bright-colored plants and against houses that are white or pastel.

 Despite this guide’s focus on flower gardens, don’t feel limited!
 Foliage comes in all sorts of colors, too, and can be used to accent gardens for wonderful effects.
 And when it comes time to decide where your new gardens should be placed, we’re happy to help!
 With over 15 years in the landscaping business, our experts have the experience and eye to make your dreams a reality.
-Give us a call at 763-568-7251 or send a message through out quick quote system to start planning.
+Give us a call at 763-568-7251 or send a message through out quote system to start planning.

 Ready to Start on Your Next Project?